orion-cirb/VeCell/README.md

 ### Plugin description

+In each ROI:
+* Detect cells with Cellpose
+* Compute the distance between each cell and its neighboring cells
+* Compute the G-function related spatial distribution index of the population of cells
 * Detect vessels with a Median filtering + DoG filtering + thresholding + Median filtering
-* Detect cells with Cellpose
-* Compute each cell distance to nearest vessel
+* Compute the distance between each cell and its nearest vessel and compute the radius of the corresponding vessel
-Keep Th cells colocalizing with a nucleus only
-* Measure ORF1p intensity in the nucleus and the cytoplasm of each Th cell
-* Measure ORF1p intensity in Th-negative nuclei
+* Give cells volume and intensity

 ### Dependencies